 Currently, CenturyLink® has a subscriber base of approximately six million internet customers, making it one of the fastest internet provider in the country.
 A major part of its revenue is generated by trading many of its network services to businesses.
 However, there has been a decline in the revenue earned by the Telco recently, as some of its customers made accusations and lawsuits alleging that CenturyLink® charged them for services, which they did not subscribe for.

-In today's digitally driven world, staying connected is no longer a luxury but a necessity.…
+In today’s digital world, internet access is no longer a luxury it’s a necessity.
+From…